dubrie/public/books.md

 - White Fragility by Robin Diangelo :thumbsup: :star:
 - Why Are We Yelling by Buster Benson :thumbsup:
 - 26 Marathons by Meb Keflezighi and Scott Douglas :thumbsup:
-- Accelerate: The Science of Lean Software and DevOps :thumbsup:
+- Accelerate: The Science of Lean Software and DevOps :thumbsup: :star:
 - Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler
-- Atomic Habits by James Clear :thumbsup:
+- Atomic Habits by James Clear :thumbsup: :star:

 #### 2019
 - Digital Minimalism by Cal Newport :thumbsup: